-Lithium Update: Is the Market Getting Ahead of Itself?
+Lithium Update: Is The Market Ahead Of Itself?

 No stocks are simply set and forget, let alone those exposed to the huge structural shift occurring in the automotive industry.
 The Electric Vehicle industry literally came from nowhere and demand for lithium is delivering a supply response, with production expansion and many projects in the pipeline.
 After some huge share price appreciation, caution is now warranted.

 If you are interested in learning more about the mining sector and how to invest in this area, read more here.

 Leading battery metals consultant, Benchmark Mineral Intelligence, believes the lithium market is now just about balanced, but that the beginning of a deficit is not far away, where more battery grade lithium will be required to satisfy insatiable battery demand.

 In China, lithium carbonate prices have stabilised, having experienced a big increase in the past few months, while lithium hydroxide prices have regained their traditional premium.

 Lithium carbonate prices were US$13,500-13,800 per tonne in June 2021, a substantial increase on the average price Orocobre (ORE) received in the June Quarter of US$8,476 per tonne, which in turn was 45% higher than the $6k per tonne it was receiving in the quarter prior to that.
 Lithium hydroxide prices are now US$15k a tonne and normally trade at a US$1,000 to US$1,500 premium due to additional conversion costs for carbonate.

 Upstream lithium supply still catching up